SU-CISEC/MLwithHE/README.md

 SVM Classification with HE
 =====================================
 This project is created to predict the type of tumor given by mutations on genes location.
-This project started for a competition on [iDASH 2020](http://www.humangenomeprivacy.org/2020/competition-tasks.html).
+This project is started for a competition on [iDASH 2020](http://www.humangenomeprivacy.org/2020/competition-tasks.html).
 The is implementing of classifying predictions on encrypted data which force us to use Homomorphic Encryption(HE).
 The project is written by great HE library PALISADE.